How to Create a Welcome Email Sequence (5 Emails That Work)

 Space it out:

-• Email 1: Immediately (within 5 minutes of signup)
+• Email 1: Immediately (within 5 minutes of signup - automation is your friend here)

 After that, transition them to your regular newsletter cadence.
-Weekly is fine.
-Daily is psychotic unless you're a news outlet.
+Weekly is fine for most businesses.
+Daily is psychotic unless you're a news outlet or Morning Brew.
 Need help setting this up?
 Check out our email marketing automation strategy guide.

 Campaign Monitor data shows that emails sent 2-3 days apart have 30% higher engagement than daily sends.
 Your subscribers have lives.
 Respect that.
 If you want to dig deeper into cadence, read our guide on email send frequency.